hledger-ui - robust, friendly plain text accounting (TUI version)

 location (if possible) when invoked from the error screen.

-B toggles cost mode, showing amounts in their cost's commodity (like
+B toggles cost mode, showing amounts converted to their cost's

-V toggles value mode, showing amounts' current market value in their
+V toggles value mode, showing amounts converted to their market value

 q quits the application.